Querying histograms

 Histograms are a powerful tool for understanding the distribution of your metric data, such as request latencies or response sizes.
 Instead of just tracking an average, histograms group observations into configurable buckets, giving you a much richer view of your data's performance and characteristics.

-In our system, histogram data is stored in a highly optimized format using special metric-like columns.
+In our system, histogram data is stored in a highly optimized format.
 This guide will walk you through how this data is structured and how to write SQL queries to visualize it as tables, heatmaps, and even calculate custom quantiles like p95.

 For details on how you can send us histograms, see Ingesting metrics API.
 Histograms and summaries coming from Prometheus and histograms from OpenTelemetry are supported out-of-the-box.